FreshVine/Documentation-Site/src/content/guide/modules/profiles.md

 Everything on a person's profile is accessible, based on the permissions you have been given.
 If you don’t have access to view/edit giving, you won’t see it on a member’s profile page.
 Most areas of Fresh Vine are modual, and are treated that way so the data you want to stay secure, does.
 For a list of what each access level allows you access to, visit "User Group Settings" in the Admin section of your Fresh Vine.

+## Fields on a Profile
-## Fields (options, & explaining how they work)
+coming soon  (options, & explaining how they work)

-coming soon
+### Unqiue Identifiers
+A unique Identifier allows a profile to be found and distinct from others.
+There are 3 identifiers Fresh Vine uses to keep things apart.
+For profiles these Identifiers are:

+*  **Fresh Vine ID** *automatically assigned when created*
+*  **Primary Email Address**
+*  **Mobile Phone Number**

+When importing data Fresh Vine makes the assumption that these values are unique to an individual.
+While there may be fringe cases where a email or phone is incorrectly entered for multiple profiles it should be avoided.

+If a couple shares a phone or email it is the best practice to enter the value for the individual who uses it most frequently.
+This would therefore reflect the real world usage of the contact information (who would pick up if you called).

 ## Merging Duplicate Profiles
 *Access Required:* Community:Roster:Manage
 Over time you will find duplicates in your list.
 This means that more than one profile is being used in your Fresh Vine account for the same individual.
 What a headache!
 Instead of trying to figure out what groups, events, giving, and relationships should be where, there is a merge tool.

 Using this tool allows you to:

-*	Select which profile data to have on the consolidated profile
+*	Select which profile data to use on the consolidated profile
 *	Point third-party applications to the new consolidated profile
 *	Automatically consolidate assoicated Data:
 	*	Additional Profile Data